flatironinstitute/sciware/23_CommandLine/main.md

 ### Prompt variables (bash)

-- `PS1`: default interactive prompt.
+- `PS1`: default prompt for interactive use.
+  - Displays whatever text characters you like
+  - Also evaluates special control sequences: these can change text color, expand to show the date or working directory, make a bell-ring sound...
-- `PROMPT_COMMAND`: executed just before PS1, often used for timestamps.
+- `PROMPT_COMMAND`: Executed just before PS1, often used for timestamps, but can execute any bash code you like.
 - Other prompt variables (PS2, 3, 4...) exist to manage specific conditions like select loops, continuation, and tracing.
 - Check out ss64 for reference info on `bash` prompt special characters, colors, and prompt variables:  https://ss64.com/bash/syntax-prompt.html